Board Chair

 Simone Carton

-Simone previously served on the boards of the former Asthma Foundation ACT and the Australian Multiple Birth Association.
+Simone is currently a board member of the Tax Practitioners Board and has served on a number of boards as both a director and company secretary, including as a director of the former Asthma Foundation ACT.
 As a parent to children with asthma, Simone also has personal experience with the challenges facing people with asthma.

 Find her on LinkedIn.